 This webpage is an introduction to the Medical Claims Electronic Data Transfer (MC EDT) Service.
 It contains the MC EDT Reference Manual and Procedure Summaries which include instructions on how to register for a GO Secure account, enrol in MC EDT and cut-off dates for claims submission.

-The Ministry of Health and Long-Term Care (MOHLTC), Medical Claims Electronic Data Transfer (MC EDT) service is a secure method of transferring electronic files to and from an authorized MC EDT user and the ministry.
-It is compliant with the Government of Ontario Information Technology Standards and the Personal Health Information and Protection Act for the handling of personal health information.
+The Ministry of Health and Long-Term Care (MOHLTC), Medical Claims Electronic Data Transfer service is a secure method of transferring electronic files to and from an authorized MC EDT user and the ministry.
+It is compliant with the Government of Ontario Information Technology Standards and the Personal Health Information Protection Act for the handling of personal health information.
 The MC EDT service is a web enabled service that can be accessed using an Internet connection.

 The MC EDT service is available seven days a week on a 24 hour basis with the exception of weekly scheduled system maintenance, Sunday mornings between the hours of 1:00 am to 5:00 am and Wednesday mornings between the hours of 5:00 am to 8:00 am.

 If you require information to help you navigate the Internet or learn more about browsers, follow the link below:

 This is an Internet site that covers a variety of topics including operating systems (Windows, MAC) and browsers (Google Chrome, Mozilla Firefox and Internet Explorer).

 There are other online tutorial resources and this site is one of many.

 There are two (2) ways to use this service, a manual web page and an automated web service.

 The web page is a simple web-user-interface that provides the basic upload and download functions to submit and retrieve files one at a time.
 This does not replace your billing software but if your current billing software is fully automated you will need to discuss an upgrade with your vendor.